UseInterstellar/Interstellar/README.md

 4. Right-click Visibility and set Port Visibility to Public.

 > [!NOTE]
-> We are really committed to making Interstellar easy and personalized however, as of now we need your support in making it ad-free.
-Consider keeping ads so Interstellar can run freely or contribute by being a
+> We are committed to making Interstellar easy and personalized however, as of now we need your support in making it ad-free.
+Consider keeping ads so Interstellar can run freely or contribute by being a supporter.
-> supporter.

 ## Report Issues

 If you encounter problems, open an issue on GitHub, and we'll address it promptly.
 > [!TIP]
-> If you're having trouble, don't hesitate reach out to us on [Discord](https://discord.gg/interstellar) for personalized support.
+> If you're having trouble, don't hesitate to reach out to us on [Discord](https://discord.gg/interstellar) for personalized support.
 # Credits

 A huge thanks goes out to all of the people who have contributed to Interstellar.